um-biological-station/data-mgmt-guide/README.md

+# Data Management at the University of Michigan Biological Station
-# a guide to help UMBS researchers and students with data management
+a guide to help UMBS researchers and students with data management